Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Models

 We can write the equation of motion for the particles in dimensionless form, using the MHD units defined in the previous subsection, we obtain:

 where the dimensionless parameter $\alpha$ is:

 with $Z$ the atomic number of the particle.
 The inverse of this parameter, $1/\alpha$, symbolizes the nominal gyroradius for particles with velocity $v_0$, measured in units of $L$.
 It also determines the range of scales present in the system, from the outer scale of turbulence to the particle gyroradius.
-If we consider the case where the particle is a proton, then $Z=1$ and $m=m_p$, which implies that $\alpha=L/\rho_{ii}$.
+If we consider the case where the particle is a proton, then $Z=1$ and $m=m_p$, which implies that $\alpha=L/d_{i}$.
 These are the particles that will be considered throughout this work.
 As for the value of $\epsilon=l_d/L$, it is reasonable to expect it to be quite small ($\epsilon\ll 1$), specially for space plasmas, and this can be a huge computational challenge.
 In the present work we have set $\epsilon\approx 1/60$.

-The equation of motion of the particles (Eq. \eqref{eq motion parts adim}) is solved using a fourth-order Runge-Kutta method with adaptive time step.
+The equation of motion of the particles (Eq. \eqref{eq motion parts adim}) is solved using a second-order Runge-Kutta method.
 To compute the value of the MHD fields in the position of the particles we use third-order spline interpolation.
 Initially the particles are distributed uniformly in the simulation box with a Gaussian velocity distribution function.
 The latter has a root mean square value of approximately $1.5v_0$.
 As for the simulation time, the particle's trajectories were integrated until $\langle \Delta z^2 \rangle^{1/2} = L_{box}$ to avoid periodicity effects.
+Here, $\langle\bullet\rangle$ is the average over all particles at fixed time.
 In every simulation performed, the MHD fields were evolved together with the particles but independently of them.

-Figure \ref{fig:estacionario} depicts the evolution of the kinetic and magnetic energy of the fluid during the simulation time when particles are present.
-It is observed that the fluid is indeed in a statistically stationary state.
+Figure \ref{averages_energies} depicts the evolution of the kinetic and magnetic energies of the fluid during the simulation time when particles are present.
+Figure \ref{fig:estacionarioSinH} shows this for the case where Hall effect is disregarded, and figure \ref{fig:estacionarioConH} illustrates the opposite.
+It is observed that the fluid is indeed in a statistically stationary state in both cases.